What is a Test Statistic?

 When a chi-squared value equals 0, it indicates that the observed values always match the expected values.
 This condition causes the numerator to equal zero, making the chi-squared value equal zero.

-As the observed values progressively fail to match the observed values, the numerator increases, causing the test statistic to rise from zero.
+As the observed values progressively fail to match the expected values, the numerator increases, causing the test statistic to rise from zero.

 Related post: How a Chi-Squared Test Works